 Realize your gains: Increase motivations

 What does this mean?
-Is to make sure that you’re spending some of the money that you’re making.
-I remember when I was working at the job, I did not spend any of the money, and you know one reason that I had originally picked up the work was because I wanted to buy myself some high-tech equipment, and I bought it.
+It is to make sure that you’re spending some of the money that you’re making.
+I remember when I was working at the previous job, I did not spend any of the money, and you know one reason that I had originally picked up the work was because I wanted to buy myself some high-tech equipment, and I bought it.
 I was really happy about that, but after that I sort of stopped spending money, and just reverted back to not spending any of it.

 Pretty soon I was questioning myself wondering why am I working, why am I putting all this time into this.
 I’m not getting anything out of it.
 I see my retirement bank account that number is going up but I’m not gonna be able to touch that money.
 It doesn’t feel real.